 I figured if I wanted to have a life with this girl (who ironically is my ex-wife), I’d have to make something of myself.
 Second semester sophomore year, I earned a 3.77.
 And I made Dean’s List every semester thereafter.

 I’m not sure exactly what happened.
 I remember a talk my Aunt Danice had with me.
-She even gave me a book about college writing.
+She’s a high school English teacher, and she even gave me a book about college writing.

 I was aware of what I had done to myself, and I knew where I wanted to be.
 I knew what I had to do; I just had to do what I knew.